Diabetic Retinopathy

 - Vitreous hemorrhage, heavy bleeding in the vitreous gel, can occur, causing floaters and vision blockages, although this may go away once the blood clears.

-Due to the fact that nonproliferative diabetic retinopathy can convert into a more dangerous form, regular eye exams are crucial.
-The longer you’ve lived with diabetes, the greater your likelihood of developing this condition.
-Therefore, if you’re an adult with diabetes, you need a comprehensive dilated eye examination at least once a year.
+As nonproliferative diabetic retinopathy can convert into a more dangerous form, regular eye exams are crucial.
+The longer you’ve lived with diabetes, the greater your chances of developing diabetic retinopathy.
+As such, at least once per year, comprehensive, dilated eye examinations are recommended for adults diagnosed with diabetes.

-Retina specialists may also use optical coherence tomography (OCT), in which infrared light captures cross-sectional retinal images.
-OCT allows them to check if fluid has leaked into the retinal tissue, causing macular swelling.
+- Optical coherence tomography (OCT) – This technique involves an infrared light that takes cross-sectional retinal images.
+OCT gives them the ability to determine if any fluid has leaked into the retinal tissue, causing macular edema (swelling).

 How is Diabetic Retinopathy Treated?